 Who we are

 History Monash Inc is the former Oakleigh & District Historical Society Inc., established in 1961.
-Our volunteers are dedicated to studying, collecting, preserving, exhibiting and publishing local history within the City of Monash, especially of Oakleigh and surrounding districts.
+Our volunteers are dedicated to studying, collecting, preserving, exhibiting and publishing local history within the City of Monash, especially that of Oakleigh and surrounding districts such as Hughesdale, Huntingdale and Clayton.*

 Our home is the Monash Federation Centre at 3 Atherton Road, Oakleigh, a former post office building built in 1924.
 We also support the heritage listed Oakleigh Pioneer Memorial Park Cemetery (1860-1960).